psopuch93/JPetStore_tests/README.md

 # Results

-  Each test contains a test case from testrail, screenshots, log and report files.
+  Each test contains a testrail test case, screenshots, log and report files.